fflores09/Sprint-7/README.md

 # Sprint 7
-Project of sprint 7 tripleten bootcamp
+Project of sprint 7 tripleten bootcamp to show behaviour of car vehicles in USA